Non-profit Organisations in Agulhas

 Ubuntu is an Nguni proverb that maintains “a person is a person through other persons”.
 In essence, this speaks about community and how we contribute to each other’s lives.
 In the lush Cape Overberg, communities are close and neighbours are welcoming, and it’s the sense of togetherness that makes this part of the country such a wonderful place to be in.
 Best of all, it’s not just warm conviviality, this region is renowned for its exceptional beauty.
 With endless oceans and majestic mountains, it’s a remarkable area to explore.
 When you’re on the road here, you can be sure of finding a hearty hello and some outstanding views as well as a range of businesses just about everywhere you stop.

 When it comes to NGO and non-profit organisations in Agulhas, this small community truly embraces the spirit of Ubuntu.
-People who live in and near to this iconic village on the southern tip of the continent use their skills and time to preserve lives, and ways of life in a range of ways.
-One of the Overberg’s most defining features is its biodiversity, and array of endemic flora and fauna.
-As such, the area is home to numerous NPOs that aim to protect this natural heritage by regulating ecotourism and development in the surrounds.
-This is an issue close to the heart of those who live Agulhas, and their passion is evident in the way this charming village is cared for by its residents.
+Residents use their skills and time to help others in need and to conserve the abundant area and its natural inhabitants.
+One of the Overberg’s most defining features is its biodiversity and to ensure the continued protection of this naturral wealth, there are multiple NPOs that aim to protect this natural heritage by regulating ecotourism and development in the surrounds.
+This is an issue close to the heart of those who live in Cape Agulhas, and their passion is evident in the way this charming village is cared for by its residents.